 Does your first love shape the rest of your life?

-L’Amour Debout – Love Blooms – is a film from Michaël Dacheux.
+If you’re looking for some quality queer films to add to your watch-list, check out L’Amour Debout – Love Blooms – a film from Michaël Dacheux.

 The film is the story of Martin, who arrives in Paris in a desperate attempt to reunite with his first love Léa.
 Lively, cultured, and curious, but not very happy, although Léa doesn’t know where she’s going in life, she’s sure that her life won’t be with Martin.
 As Martin tries to rebuild his life, he surprises himself by falling in love with a man.